Implementation of runc as of November 2024

 Root Filesystem

-changes the init
+pivot_root changes the init process’s root filesystem.

-Below is a code snippet illustrating the execution of the pivot_root
+Below is a code snippet illustrating the execution of the pivot_root, setting the top directory of rootfs as the root filesystem:

 cd rootfs && mkdir put_old